CFNY-FM: Corus Entertainment

-With the departure of Taylor and Streek, host Dave "Bookie" Bookman briefly took over the afternoon drive slot until the Edge hired "Fearless" Fred Kennedy, a host at Edmonton-based CFBR-FM to take over the position.
+With the departure of Taylor and Streek, host Dave "Bookie" Bookman briefly took over the afternoon drive slot until the Edge hired "Fearless" Fred, a host at Edmonton-based CFBR-FM to take over the position.
 Fred joined the Edge as afternoon drive host in August 2009, while Bookman moved to the weekday evenings time slot.

 Just a year later, in August 2010, Dean Blundell Show co-host Jason Barr was released from his contract and left the station and formed the Biggs & Barr morning show at CHTZ-FM with former Mix 99.9 announcer Chris Biggs.
 Derek Welsman, former commercial producer and show guest, returned to The Dean Blundell Show after a three-year stint at Astral Media as permanent co-host in November of that year.

 On September 13, 2010, the Edge left its longtime home studio at 228 Yonge Street for a new studio at the Corus Quay, at 25 Dockside Drive.
 The new location is adjacent to Sugar Beach, and across the street from the Kool Haus concert venue.

 On December 9, 2012, long-time on-air personality and staple Dave Bookman left the station to join the then-upcoming indie station, CIND-FM, making his on-air debut in September 2013.
 Bookman died on May 21, 2019, after suffering an aneurysm.
 Indie 88 paid tribute to him with an entire day of programming devoted to their lost colleague.

 Staffing changes

 In August, 2010 cohost Jason Barr left The Dean Blundell Show and CFNY.

 On July 24, 2013, it was announced that Todd Shapiro would not be returning to The Dean Blundell Show.
 The exact reasons have not been made public.

 In November 2013, the station faced criticism when Dean Blundell Show cohost Derek Welsman made on-air comments about a criminal trial on which he had been the jury foreman, resulting in allegations both of homophobia—the case involved allegations of sexual assault against a client of a gay bathhouse—and of potentially causing a mistrial by publicly discussing aspects of the jury deliberations.
 The station announced the show's suspension on December 12, 2013, and the show was ultimately cancelled on January 6, 2014.
-With the firings of Blundell and Welsman, the station's morning show was taken over by "Fearless Fred" Kennedy until March 18, 2014, when former CILQ-FM evening show host Dominik Diamond was announced as the morning show's new host.
+With the firings of Blundell and Welsman, the station's morning show was taken over by "Fearless" Fred until March 18, 2014, when former CILQ-FM evening show host Dominik Diamond was announced as the morning show's new host.

 On March 31, 2014, the station debuted a new weekday schedule.
-Midday and evening hosts Josie Dye and Greg Beharrell would move to mornings to co-host alongside newcomer Diamond, past host and music programmer Carlos Benevides was re-hired to take over middays, while Fearless Fred returned to the afternoon drive slot joined by weekend host Melani Mariani.
+Midday and evening hosts Josie Dye and Greg Beharrell would move to mornings to co-host alongside newcomer Diamond, past host and music programmer Carlos Benevides was re-hired to take over middays, while "Fearless" Fred returned to the afternoon drive slot joined by weekend host Melani Mariani.
 Longtime swing host Adam was also granted a permanent timeslot, as evening host.